Visiting has been stopped at our hospitals and there are changes in place to a number of services. For more details visit our Coronavirus page

 Herefordshire Minor Injury Units (MIUs)

-CLOSED - Leominster Minor Injury Unit and Ross Hospital Minor Injury Unit are closed during the winter period.
+CLOSED - Leominster Minor Injury Unit and Ross Hospital Minor Injury Unit are currently closed.
 Please call NHS 111 if you need medical advice for a minor illness or ailment.

 Life threatening illness or injury